emptyflash/idris-ipkg-parser/README.md

 # iPkg parser

-A naive package file parser for Idris written in idris using lightyear.
+A na\"{i}ve package file parser for Idris Packages written in Idris using lightyear.

-## Caveats

-+ No support for the dot separator within the list of Modules.